SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

 Configuration
 *************

-This section will describe how to configure the scanner using the configuration file ``config.py`` in the root scanner directory.
+This section will describe how to configure the scanner using the configuration file ``config.py`` in the scanner's root directory.

 Sections
 ========